-- 1. "JUG" sessions for students who have committed minor offenses will be 30 minutes during lunch.
-Students will be allowed to eat their lunch but shall do so at a table by themselves. - 2.
-"Detention" sessions for students who have committed more serious disciplinary infractions are held on Mondays from 3:00 PM to 4:00 PM - 3.
-The accumulation of five jugs in a grading period may result in the assignment of detention. - 4.
-Students who have been given a punishment session must report on the day assigned.
-Failure to appear for a "jug" or "detention" when assigned will result in the student being referred to the Head of School for further action.
+"JUG" sessions for students who have committed disciplinary infractions are held Monday and Wednesday from 3:00 p.m. until 4:00 p.m.

+"Detention" sessions for students who have committed more serious disciplinary infractions are held on Tuesday and Thursday from 3:00 p.m. until 5:00 p.m.

+The accumulation of five jugs in a grading period may result in the assignment of detention.

+Students who have been given either a JUG or detention must report on the day assigned.
+Failure to appear when assigned will result in the student being referred to the Dean of Students for further action.

+Parents will receive an email from the Dean of Students when a JUG is issued.

+Behavioral infractions within the classroom will be met with a JUG referral at the discretion of the teacher.
+These referrals will be reviewed by the Dean of Students.